 - Timeline – slide 34

-For more information on e-commerce in Indonesia, check our review of Internet and digital landscape in Indonesia.
+For more information on e-commerce in Indonesia, check the following resources:

 - Philippines middle class – slide 36